superoo7/superoo7.github.io/content/posts/chasm-scout-with-home-pc.md

 ### 4. Run the build

-Follow [Chasm Network Scout Season 0 Hosting Tutorial](https://superoo7.com/posts/chasm-network-scout-hosting/) from Step 5 onwards in the Chasm Network Scout Season 0 Hosting Tutorial, but replace the `WEBHOOK_URL` with the one you obtained from ngrok.
+Follow [Chasm Network Scout Season 0 Hosting Tutorial](https://superoo7.com/posts/chasm-network-scout-hosting/) from Step 5 onwards, but replace the `WEBHOOK_URL` with the one you obtained from ngrok.

 ### 5. Verify your build